Beginnerbakes

 Instructions

-1. Preheat your oven to 350°F (175°C).
-Line an 8x8 inch (20x20 cm) square baking pan with parchment paper, leaving an overhang on two sides for easy removal.
+1. Preheat the oven to 350 degrees F (175 degrees C).
+Line an 8x8-inch square baking pan with parchment paper, leaving overhang on two sides for easy lifting.

-2. In a large mixing bowl, whisk together the canned pumpkin puree, coconut sugar, applesauce, vanilla extract, and eggs until smooth and fully combined.
+2. In a large bowl, whisk the pumpkin puree, coconut sugar, applesauce, vanilla extract, and eggs until smooth.

-3. In a separate medium bowl, sift or whisk together the gluten-free flour blend, cocoa powder, baking powder, baking soda, ground cinnamon, nutmeg, ground ginger, and salt.
+3. In a separate bowl, whisk the gluten-free flour blend, cocoa powder, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt until no cocoa lumps remain.

-7. Bake for 22 to 25 minutes, or until a toothpick inserted in the center comes out with just a few moist crumbs.
-Avoid overbaking to retain moistness.
+6. Bake for 22 to 25 minutes, until the center is set and a toothpick comes out with a few moist crumbs.
+Avoid baking until the toothpick is completely dry.

-11. To enjoy from frozen, thaw bars at room temperature for about 30 minutes or microwave briefly for 10 to 15 seconds.
+9. Thaw frozen bars at room temperature for about 30 minutes, or microwave one bar for 10 to 15 seconds for a softer texture.

 Frequently Asked Questions